 In The Shrouded Path, Vanitas, the Big Bad behind Silent Hill, is responsible for the torture (and often death) of the people who enter the town.
 However, he honestly thinks he is doing the universe a favour by ridding it of those people's evil.

-According to the Lemony Narrator of Equestria: A History Revealed, the canon version of Discord is an example of this, at least when compared to the "ultimate evil" of Celestia.
+According to the Lemony Narrator, the canon version of Discord is an example of this, at least when compared to the "ultimate evil" of Celestia.
 Given she says this at the end of a chapter describing all that occurred during his Age of Chaos makes such a claim very questionable, especially when Celestia's regime doesn't seem to do anything as obviously destructive as his.

 In a more serious example, the former pegasus war hero Thunderhide is a clearer example of this, joining Luna's side after losing faith in the Celestia-Equestrian system, and believing that joining her in destroying it is the only way true change can occur.